spratt/Code-Review/INSTALL.md

 * pip (1.5.4)
 * bottle (0.12.7)
 * uWSGI (2.0.4)
+* SQLAlchemy (0.9.4)

 Installation Instructions:

 1. Clone the repo.
 2.  cd to the root of the cloned repo dir.
 3.  cd src/server
 4.  virtualenv develop
 5.  pip install -U bottle
 6.  pip install -U uwsgi
+7.  pip install -U sqlalchemy
-7. source develop/bin/activate
+8.  source develop/bin/activate
-8. cd ../..
+9.  cd ../..
+10. bin/install_client.sh
-9. bin/start.sh
+11. bin/start.sh

 This will start a web server running on port 8000 that serves the static files and the dynamic content.